gnss-sdr/geniuss-place/_quick-start/03-build-and-install.md

     $ make
     $ sudo make install

 The step `git checkout next` is optional, and sets the source tree pointing to the `next` branch, which is the most recent development snapshot.
-If this step is ommitted it takes the `master` branch by dafault, which contains the latest stable release, and maybe some bug fixes.
+If this step is omitted it takes the `master` branch by dafault, which contains the latest stable release, and maybe some bug fixes.

-If everything went fine, now you can jump into how to get your [first position fix]({{ site.url }}{{ site.baseurl }}/my-first-fix/).
+If everything went fine, now you can jump into how to get your [first position fix]({{ "/my-first-fix/" | absolute_url }}).

 # Other builds